-Reading Time: 6 mins There are two interesting reactions related to the Electronic Voting Machine (EVM) controversy in India.
+Recently, the Law Minister has defended the Electronic Voting Machine (EVM), describing it as an instrument designed to empower the ordinary Indian.
+There are two interesting discussions regarding the Electronic Voting Machine (EVM) controversy in India.
 First, since its inception, every major political party has questioned the authenticity and efficacy of the machine.
 Secondly, the instrument often works as the bone of contention between the winning and the losing party, with the winning party always defending the indispensability of the machine to the democratic process and the losing alleging that the EVMs were tampered with.

 With the latest happenings in India and all over the world, and the fundamentals of democracy coming into question regularly, the concept of democracy has become an important subject for discussion now.
 Democracy in India is a subject of debate for a long time and the concept of the new democracy has emerged as a matter of discussion quite fairly.
 Here, we will discuss the various aspects of democracy and how democracy plays its role in India, the concept of the new democracy, and its importance.

 Democracy thrives only if elected representatives come under the scrutiny of the electors.
 India has come a long way since its independence in 1947 to become one among the world’s largest democracies.
 Yet, there persist several lacunae that prevent Indian democracy from realizing the full potential.
 The consequence of this is the prevalence of draconian laws, undemocratic policies etc. To address these issues, people must be empowered by enabling them to exercise their rights to question and reject politicians indulging in questionable activities.
 In this regard, the experts recommend electoral reforms that ensure the right to recall and right to reject to the people of India.